Highlights

 The Boots

-The idea began in 2010 with the objective of collecting used boots from the soldiers who had received an iPad and repurposing them as creative art objects.
-Boxes started arriving of “boots caked with sand, with holes, and sometimes even spattered with blood.
-Sometimes there would be a note, a story, even dog tags slipped inside.”
-The grassroots effort noted at the time that "every boot had a story to tell.”
-More than 100 artists donated their time and talent to the collection, including Shepard Fairey and Romero Brito, street artists, tattoo artists and art teachers.
+The boot detail emerged in 2010 with the objective of collecting the used soldiers boots from those who received an iPad and repurposing them as art objects.
+Boxes started arriving: “boots caked with sand, with holes, and sometimes even spattered with blood.
+Sometimes there would be a note, a story, even dog tags slipped inside.” iPads for Solders noted at the time that "every boot had a story to tell.”
+More than 100 artists came forward to donate their time and talent to continue the storytelling, including Shepard Fairey, Romero Brito, street artists, tattoo artists and art teachers.
 In 2015 the exhibit first opened to acclaim at Miami’s Art Basel.
-The installlation featured a open spiral stairway at the center of the gallery surrounded by a floor filled with sand like the lands where the soldiers served.
-Each step featured the artful boots marching upwards.

 Program Part I

-In a packed room LCDR Jessica Hann NC, USN Department of Chief, Warrior & Family Coordination Cell, opened the event.
-She was followed by CAPT Melissa Austin, MC, USN Director, Walter Reed National Military Medical Center, and remarks from iPads for Soldiers co-founders Amy Zambrano and Winnie Pritchett.
+In a packed room LCDR Jessica Hann NC, USN Department of Chief, Warrior & Family Coordination Cell, opened the dedication followed by CAPT Melissa Austin, MC, USN Director, Walter Reed National Military Medical Center, and remarks from iPads for Soldiers co-founders Amy Zambrano and Winnie Pritchett.

 Building Momentum

-Through the years corporate sponsors joined the effort.
-They too were in attendance for the April 2nd dedication, including Investors Trust, United Capital Markets, and Diageo.
-Their financial ground-pinning allowed for significant expansion.
+Through the years corporate sponsors joined the iPads for Soldiers effort, and they too were in attendance, including Investors Trust, United Capital Markets, and Diageo.
 As of today, iPads For Soldiers continues to deliver tablets and support to those wounded in action and to active-duty forces serving worldwide from Africa, the Middle East, to the Far East.
-To date they have distributed over 10,500 tablets.
+And to date they've distributed over 10,500 tablets.

 Getting Involved

 I first heard about iPads for Soldiers in 2010 through my dearest friend.
-We were both compelled by their mission.
-And I joined in, donating, fundraising, and with early visits to Walter Reed.
+We were compelled by their mission., and joined in, donating, fundraising, and with early visits to Walter Reed.

 (Visiting Walter Reed, Key Biscayne fundraiser)

-The hospital stays for the wounded varied, lasting anywhere from months to years.
+Hospital stays for the wounded varied, lasting anywhere from months to years.
 The smell and feel of medical facilities are universal and have an ability to trigger many of our deepest moments of grief, pain, and hope.
-Walking into the soldiers’ rooms, I felt both profound understanding and connection to their stories.
+When I walked into the soldiers rooms I felt both profound understanding and connection to their stories.

 Sacrifice and Courage